 - Create the Land Parcels, and give them random initial Biophysical Properties. - If a file name is given for the Biophysical Properties and the file exists, then load them from that file, else if they are to be clumped, then apply the clumper.
-If a file name for the Biophysical Properties was given, but the file did not exist, then save them in a file of that name - Create the Land Uses, and give them random initial match and 'don't care' bitstrings. - If a file name is given for Land Uses and the file exists, then load them from that file, else if a file name was specified but the file did not exist, then save them to a file of that name.
+If a file name for the Biophysical Properties was given, but the file did not exist, then save them in a file of that name. - Create the Land Uses, and give them random initial match and 'don't care' bitstrings. - If a file name is given for Land Uses and the file exists, then load them from that file, else if a file name was specified but the file did not exist, then save them to a file of that name.

 - Determine the bitstring for the initial Climate, which may involve it being loaded from a file if a file name was given and the file exists.
 If a file name was given but the file does not exist, the Climate bitstrings will be saved to that file each cycle. - Determine the bitstring for the initial Economy, which may involve it being loaded from a file if a file name was given and the file exists.
 If a file name was given but the file does not exist, the Economy bitstrings will be saved to that file each cycle. - Create the Land Managers and assign them to the Land Parcels.
 Parameters exist that allow Land Managers to be initially assigned more than one Land Parcel.
 Essentially they specify the size of a rectangle of Land Parcels to give to each Land Manager.
-A whole number of these rectangles must fit into the Environment grid. - Each Land Manager then determines the initial Land Use of the Land Parcel(s) they own. - Calculate the Yield from each Land Parcel. - Activate the main schedule.
+A whole number of these rectangles must fit into the Environment grid. - Each Land Manager then determines the initial Land Use of the Land Parcel(s) they own. - Calculate the Yield from each Land Parcel. - If the user has requested a second seed to use after the initialisation schedule (with the -Z option) then set the random generator to use that seed. - Activate the main schedule.